-- Lodge in FOS.
+- Lodge in AFCA.

-The flow chart below gives an idea of the timeframes that apply to insurers under the General Insurance Code of Practice when they receive a claim:
+The flow chart below gives an idea of the time-frames that apply to insurers under the General Insurance Code of Practice when they receive a claim:

 IMPORTANT: The above information is a guide to the timeframes under the Code.
 The insurer has 45 days from the date you stated you had a complaint/dispute to respond or resolve it.
-After 45 days you can lodge in FOS.
+After 45 days you can lodge in AFCA.

 In addition to the above, where a claim is made under one of the following classes of insurance policies:

 - Home contents

 - Sickness and accident

 The following deadlines apply to making a decision on a claim